 Not only is Norfolk a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
 That’s because Norfolk is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Norfolk a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

-The overall education level of Norfolk is somewhat higher than in the average US city of 21.84%: 25.41% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Norfolk is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.34% of adults 25 and older in the city have at least a bachelor's degree.

 Norfolk is an extremely ethnically-diverse city.
 The people who call Norfolk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Norfolk residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Norfolk include German, English, Irish, African and Italian.
+Important ancestries of people in Norfolk include German, Irish, English, Italian and African.

 The most common language spoken in Norfolk is English.
 Some people also speak Spanish.